 Cave suffered serious damage during the Portuguese times, most of sculptures were damaged by shooting.
 Happily, the enormous, unique Trimurti sculpture was spared.

-Inside the mandapa, to the right from the entrance there is located the central Shiva shrine – free-standing square cell with four entrances and linga in the centre.
-Each of the four entrances in Shiva shrine is guarded by two dvarapalas – 4.5 – 4.7 m high gate keepers.
+Inside the mandapa, to the right from the entrance there is located the central Shiva shrine – a free-standing square cell with four entrances and linga in the center.
+Each of the four entrances in Shiva shrine is guarded by two dvarapalas – 4.5 – 4.7 m high gatekeepers.
 Their task is to keep the ill-intentioned visitors away.
 Sadly these stone giants did not perform their duties during the Portuguese times.
-At the east and west end of the cave there are smaller shrines – the eastern one serves as a ceremonial entrance.
+At the east and west end of the cave, there are smaller shrines – the eastern one serves as a ceremonial entrance.

 The most renowned sculpture in mandapa of the Great Cave is Trimurti (Trimurthy) – sculpture with three faces of Shiva.
 It is located on the south wall of mandapa and is 6.1 m high.

 Trimurti resembles a Trinity of Brahma, Vishnu and Mahesh (Shiva) – royal insignia of Rashtrakutas.
 The image depicts a three-headed Shiva – each of the heads represents one of essential aspects of Shiva – creation, protection and destruction.
 Creation (Vamadeva) looks to the right, it is shown as a young, lively, vital women (?) with sensuous lips, holding something like a rose bud in hands.
 Destruction (Rudra-Shiva, Aghora, Bhairava) to the left, to east is shown as a young, moustached man, displaying anger.
 Central face (Tatpurusha) is benign, meditative, praying for the preservation of humanity, he is master of positive and negative principles of existence.

 Trimurti is one of symbols of Indian culture, a masterpiece of Gupta – Chalukyan art.

 Ardhanarisvara, Gangadhara and other treasures